kevinthecity/GradlePluginExample/README.md

 ## Running

 To see the new tasks you've added, type `./gradlew tasks` into the console, and notice that there are now 4 new tasks under "Other Tasks".
-You can run them individually (`./gradlew bumpMajor`), or you can run it as part of a full build (`./gradlew bumpMajor assembleDebug`).
+You can run them individually (e.g. `./gradlew bumpMajor`), or you can run it as part of a full build (e.g. `./gradlew bumpMajor assembleDebug`).